 The Papillon is prone to a variety of eye concerns.
 Progressive retinal atrophy is the most common condition found in Paps.
 This is the deterioration of the retina, and over time will cause a complete loss of vision.
 Breeders should only breed dogs with a clean ophthalmologist bill of health.

 This is a common condition found in many small dogs, and it is common in the Pap.
 This is the permanent or temporary dislocation of the kneecap, and it can be very painful.
 It usually presents itself around six months of age and can require surgery.
-If you notice your Pap is struggling to sit or stand, or he is kicking out the affected leg, it’s time to go to your vets.
+If you notice your Pap struggling to sit or stand or kicking out the affected leg, it’s time to go to your vet.

 The leading cause of death in older Papillons is heart disease, so it’s important to keep up to date with vet checkups for heart murmurs and irregularities.
 Symptoms include dry and persistent cough, extreme fatigue, restless sleep, and fainting.

-Most Papillons will consume around half a cup of kibble every day, often less if he is a small Pap.
+Most Papillons will consume around half a cup of kibble daily, often less if he is a small Pap.
 Other factors that determine how much he needs to eat include his age and energy levels.
-A 5 pound Pap will need less food than a 10 pound one. t’s also important that this breed eat a kibble designed for small breeds.
-This is especially true when they are puppies, and need small breed puppy food to support their early growth.
+A 5-pound Pap will need less food than a 10-pound one.
+It’s also important that this breed eat kibble designed for small breeds.
+This is especially true when they are puppies and need small-breed puppy food to support their early growth.

 An overweight Pap is more likely to suffer from patella luxation and cardiac conditions, amongst many other weight-related conditions.

-Toy dog breeds are also prone to a health condition known as hypoglycemia, or low blood sugar, and it can affect the Pap.
-To stabilize his blood sugars, it’s crucial to feed his daily food allowance across different meal sittings, rather than in one hit.
-Symptoms of this include trembling, convulsing, and pale gums, and it can be fatal if untreated.
+Toy dog breeds are also prone to a health condition known as hypoglycemia, or low blood sugar, which can affect the Pap.
+To stabilize his blood sugars, it’s crucial to feed his daily food allowance across different meal sittings rather than in one hit.
+Symptoms include trembling, convulsing, and pale gums, which can be fatal if untreated.